-That’s making more companies think about implementing VR into their staff training routines.
+That’s making more companies think about implementing VR in various business operations, especially in staff training routines.
 The reasons are obvious: VR training saves money and keeps trainees out of harm’s way until they’re completely comfortable with their tools.

 Let’s dive into VR for corporate training and see how it helps to make training more effective.

 Workforce training has never been easy.
 It often requires traveling long distances and the involvement of numerous trainers, which gets costly.
 In addition, in some fields of work, training carries potential safety concerns.

 Virtual Reality has features that help companies make their training programs safer, more convenient, and effective.